-Last-ditch post-Brexit talks to resume between EU and UK
+Last-ditch post-Brexit trade talks resume between EU, UK

 Britain’s main negotiator, David Frost, arrived on a high-speed Eurostar train Sunday and said that “we are going to see what happens,” amid an ever gloomier outlook that a breakthrough could be achieved on all outstanding points.

+Foreign Minister Simon Coveney of Ireland, which stands to lose most in case of a no-deal exit, told RTE broadcater that “we’re in a difficult place as we try to close it out.”

-The meeting was authorized after a phone call between von der Leyen and Johnson on Saturday, where the two leaders noted that fundamental differences between the two sides remain over a “level playing field” — the standards the U.K. must meet to export into the bloc — how future disputes are resolved and fishing rights for EU trawlers in U.K. waters.
+The new negotiating session was authorized after a phone call between von der Leyen and Johnson on Saturday, where the two leaders noted that fundamental differences between the two sides remain over a “level playing field” — the standards the U.K. must meet to export into the bloc — how future disputes are resolved and fishing rights for EU trawlers in U.K. waters.

 Still, they said a “further effort should be undertaken by our negotiating teams to assess whether they can be resolved.”
 Johnson and von der Leyen said they would talk again and underlined that “no agreement is feasible if these issues are not resolved.”

-Speed is now of the essence since EU member states have to unanimously bless any deal.
+Speed is now of the essence since EU member states have to unanimously support any deal.
 EU chief negotiator Barnier has been invited to a pre-dawn briefing of EU ambassadors on Monday, as the bloc’s 27 nations want to fully grasp what the chances are of getting a deal before EU leaders arrive in Brussels for a two-day summit starting Thursday.

-With the U.K.’s post-Brexit transition period due to end this year, the discussions are clearly at a crunch point, not least because of the necessary approvals required on both sides after negotiators reach a deal.
-Without an agreement in place, tariffs will end up being imposed on traded goods at the start of 2021.
+British Environment Secretary George Eustice warned that the talks were “very difficult” after what he described as a series of “setbacks,” notably “ludicrous” demands by the EU on future fishing rights.

 Both sides would suffer economically from a failure to secure a trade deal, but most economists think the British economy would take a greater hit, at least in the short-term, as it is relatively more reliant on trade with the EU than vice versa.